Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Background cosmology

 As already explained, choosing a phenomenological interaction term or DE equation of state does not give access to a full theory needed in particular to derive a consistent perturbation theory, even if it could reproduce the background equations.
 The consequences of not treating the perturbation in a consistent way with the background is illustrated in Fig.~\ref{fig:Clwrong} in which we have implemented the CMB computation in a model with the same background as our best-fit models but without taking into account $\varphi$ and its coupling at perturbation level.
 This leads to typical variations of typically of order 2\% which is much larger than the error bars from the Planck data (compare to Fig.~\ref{fig:residuals} to be convinced that the effects are dramatic).
 This highlights the difficulty to draw robust conclusions on a purely phenomenological model.

-It is interesting to stress that the background equations derived in the previous sections can be used to attack the reconstruction problem, i.e. identifying a theory that would produce a determined dark sector at the background level.
+It is interesting to stress that the background equations derived in the previous sections can be used to tackle the reconstruction problem, i.e. to identify a theory that would produce a determined dark sector at the background level.
 One may want to reproduce a given dark sector history, that is impose a solution of the form

 with a hat to recall that this corresponds to arbitrary phenomenological chosen functions.
 Since we have two free functions, one may try to reconstruct the theory that will contain this solution.
 For the two components we can derive their equations of state $\hat w_{\rm DE/DM}(a)=-(\dd\ln \hat\rho_{\rm DE/DM}a^3/\dd\ln a)/3$.
 These equations of state are the one entering the system~(\ref{e.cpl2}), that is they shall coincide with $\lbrace w_{\rm eff}, w_\varphi \rbrace$.
 This determines the coupling function from Eq.~(\ref{e.rhoDM}) as